sjbylo/aba/README.md

      - Copy your existing registry's credential files (pull secret and root CA) into the 'mirror/regcreds' directory, e.g.:
        - mirror/regcreds/pull-secret-mirror.json   (pull secret file for your registry)
        - mirror/regcreds/rootCA.pem                (root CA file for your registry)
-     - Later, when the boot ISO is created, these files will be used.
+     - Later, when the images are pushed to the registry, these files will be used.
 - **Finally**
    - run the ./aba command to initialize the installation process (see 'Getting Started' below).